by Adam Robson

 For example if you sell 'car cleaning products', search for individuals and influencers that love their cars, e.g. #lovecleancars.
 The right influencer can bring huge credibility to your brand and result in substantial sales.

 Another alternative to find influencers is via smartphone Apps.
 There are numerous now available.
-They are essentially the same business model as the website version listed above so I won't repeat how they usually work, but they may be worth investigating.
+They are essentially the same business model as the websites listed above so I won't repeat how they usually work, but they may be worth investigating.

 Another option is to find bloggers that are writing about products in your niche and reach out to them.
 Bloggers are always looking for fresh ideas and content to write about, and are a powerful source of credibility.
 The best place to find bloggers for your specific product industry is to simply search on Google, adding the term BLOG.
 You'll be amazed at how many you will find.
 Check the bloggers audience size to establish if they have sufficient followers to reach a suitable audience of possible buyers.

 If your sell products that are locally based don't underestimate the power of your own social media network.
-Many of your own friends and acquaintances if approached correctly are usually receptive to recommending your products if there's an incentive in it for them.
+Many of your own friends and acquaintances if approached correctly are usually receptive to recommending your products if there's an incentive included.
 Ask them to ask others to also share their posts.
 Remember the true power of social marketing is the number of people that may be reached through social sharing.

 With 19 years experience in e-commerce, the owner of numerous successful online shops, and the founder and director of ShoutOut, Adam Robson discusses the challenges every store owner faces in the current online business environment.